 Custom user and event properties

-The communication plan builder includes predefined properties that you can use to customize your message content with the first and last name of the recipient or sender of a notification, and localized date and time information about when the event began.
+The message builder includes predefined properties that you can use to customize your message content with the first and last name of the recipient or sender of a notification, a recipient's web login, localized date and time information about when an event began, and the event ID.
 You cannot modify these property types; when a notification is sent that includes these properties, xMatters replaces them with the appropriate value.

 Personalize notifications with person and sender properties